Engelnicolas/NOAH/Script/README.md

 ---

-**Note**: This enhanced script section provides production-ready automation for the OpenInfra platform.
+**Note**: This enhanced script section provides production-ready automation for the NOAH platform.
 All scripts include comprehensive help documentation accessible via the `--help` option.